cmstead/jsLearnerForms/docs/TEST-DUMMY-FORM.md

 You will have to create a fake `dataLoader`.
 You will also  use the `pointOfSaleDataUtilsFactory` and the `reportDataBuilderFactory` that are already available to the test.

 This will return an empty array.

+To write this test follow these steps.

+1. Enable the test
+2. Add guide comments
+   1. Arrange
+   2. Act
+   3. Assert
+3. Implement the arrange
+4. Implement the act
+5. Implement the assert
+6. Remove Guide comments

 <details><summary>Data Loader Hints</summary>